ABCD-STUDY/FIONASITE/server/bin/readme.md

 In the above example types already classified by previous rules (sagittal) are used to calculate and add further types (oblique).

-There is currently no access to
+Note: There is currently no get access to sub-tags.
+Arrays are represented as single strings so regular expressions can be used to parse them.